 - If needed level up the raised garden bed using some packing soil.

-You are now ready to add the organic soil mix and plant your new DIY vegetable garden.
+You are now ready to fill your new garden, simply add the organic soil mix and plant your new DIY vegetable garden.